octavian-nita/af-poe/database/README.md

  * assuming a database server running and accessible at an agreed upon url:
    * `mvn clean` drops the database schema and main user, asking for confirmation and admin credentials
-   * `mvn install` creates the database schema and main user, asking for admin credentials
+   * `mvn deploy` creates the database schema and main user, asking for admin credentials
-   * `mvn flyway:*` performs as described [here](https://flywaydb.org/documentation/maven/)
+   * `mvn flyway:*` performs as described [here](https://flywaydb.org/documentation/maven/) (though one should usually execute `mvn resources:resources flyway:*`!)

 # TODO